 North West Learning Partnership offer the salaried route into teaching in collaboration with Liverpool John Moores University (LJMU),and is aimed at applicants with prior experience.
 This normally involves previous employment in a school setting.
 Applicants for this employment-based route should apply with the support of a school who is willing to employ them as an unqualified teacher for the duration of the programme which is one academic year.
 North West Learning Partnership in partnership with LJMU will provide the training.
 You will gain a Postgraduate Certificate with Masters credits, alongside Qualified Teacher Status.

 This salaried training programme is unique as you will benefit from training sessions delivered by outstanding and specialised trainers from our Teaching School partnership – Headteachers, Specialist Leaders in Education, experienced consultants and outstanding practitioners who are still involved in teaching.
 The NWLP element of the training takes place in our Strategic Partner Schools.
 We offer a unique and personalised approach to your training sessions, which facilitate your development.
 The PGCE element of the training is assessed through 2 modules with LJMU.
 The Award of QTS is integral to one of these academic modules.
 You will also complete one essay, in two parts, which asks you to reflect on your practice.
-The PGCE element will be taught by experienced and friendly staff from LJMU and you will join a community of students at IMMarsh campus for University-based sessions, which begin with a Summer School during the last week of August.
+The PGCE element will be taught by experienced and friendly staff from LJMU and you will join a community of students for University-based sessions.

 In order to achieve Qualified Teacher Status, you will demonstrate that you are able to meet all the requirements of the Teachers’ Standards.
 You will be supported in meeting this target by your Professional Mentor in school.
 The Strategic Lead of the School Direct programme and LJMU staff are in regular contact with all trainees on placement, undertake co-observations of their teaching and Quality Assure this school-based training.